MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 **To configure CoE settings**

-1. For Option 1 (Core Components installed in Production environment)
+1. If you have installed the solution in a Production environment:
     1. Go to [make.powerapps.com](https://make.powerapps.com/), select **Apps**, and then open the **Power Platform Admin View** model-driven app in Play mode.
     1. On the left pane, select **Configure**.
     1. On the **Configure view** screen, select **+ New**.
     1. Provide values as listed in the above table.
     1. Select **Save**.

-1. For Option 2 (Core Components installed in Dataverse for Teams environment)
+1. If you have installed the solution in a Dataverse for Teams environment:
     1. Open to the Power Apps app in Teams, select **Build**, and select the Team you have added the solution to.
     1. Select **Installed apps**.
     1. Select **See all** for Center of Excellence - Core Components.